google-site-verification: googlee16c7726ecc34510.html

 Kittens

-• Undergo a training class for neonatal and feral kittens.
+• Participate in training class for neonatal and feral kittens (if applicable)

 YOUNG KITTENS AND PUPPIES